gsaslis/EuVatCalculator-Kata/README.md

 Simple, right?

+Disclaimer: the below specs should NOT be used as a guideline for production systems.
+They have just been pulled off the web from a quick search, and I do NOT guarantee their correctness.
+They are simply given as exercise material.

 ## Level 1 - Who are you selling to?
 The amount the buyer should pay depends on whether they are a consumer (person) or a business.
 If they are a consumer, life is easy.
 They pay VAT, end of story, thank you for your purchase.